 Monte Guglielmo/Gölem 1957 m

 The Southern side looks bare and arid, the Western slopes are cloaked by forests of fir trees up to the tree line, while the North-Eastern side, called "ratù" - meaning "strenuous climb" in the local dialect - is the steepest.
 Often snow-covered until very late spring, the large outline of Monte Guglielmo is well visible from the Po valley, towering over the surrounding mountains whose summits reach far lower altitudes.
-The views are breathtaking, extending over Lago d'Iseo, Pizzo della Presolana, Alpi Orobie, Prealpi Bresciane, Adamello and even Monte Rosa and Cervino during the clearest days.
+The views are breathtaking, extending over Lago d'Iseo, Pizzo della Presolana, Alpi Orobie, Prealpi Bresciane, the Adamello group and during the clearest days even over Monte Rosa and Cervino.

 The views are breathtaking, extending over Lago d'Iseo, Pizzo della Presolana, Alpi Orobie, Prealpi Bresciane, the Adamello Group and even Monte Rosa and Cervino during the clearest days.
 This mountain has two names: the original name is Gölem, in the local language, deriving from the Latin "culmen" (summit), later improperly translated in "Guglielmo".